TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 ## Possible issues
 If you can not choose anything other than a 32-bit operating system when setting up your VM look at [this](http://www.fixedbyvonnie.com/2014/11/virtualbox-showing-32-bit-guest-versions-64-bit-host-os/#.WzzZYXYzZN0)

+If you get a message like 'This kernel requires an x86-64 CPU, but only detected an i686 CPU.
+Unable to boot - please use a kernel appropriate for your CPU.' , you should go to the BIOS settings of your PC and enable 'Virtualization Technologies' and 'VT-x' (or AMD-x), save the settings and restart your PC.

 If you experience any issues during the installation don't hesitate to ask for help on the [forums](https://forum.theodinproject.com/c/help) or in our [Gitter chat](https://gitter.im/TheOdinProject/theodinproject).